yasint23/MyProjects/7- Ansible-deploy-webpage-postgresql-nodejs-react/solution_files/solution-steps.md

 ```
 ## Part 3 - Creating dynamic inventory (Targets will get Ip address by this, IP address can be change when ec2 stop etc.)

-- go to AWS Management Consol and select the IAM roles:
+- go to AWS Management Console and select the IAM roles:

 - click the  "create role" then create a role with "AmazonEC2FullAccess"